 When a hip fracture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a hip fracture surgeon who provides detailed examination and care for patients with hip fractures in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a hip fracture surgeon who provides detailed examination and care for patients with hip fractures in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Signs and Symptoms of Hip Fractures

 - Pain in the groin or outer upper thigh

 - Swelling and tenderness

 - Discomfort while rotating the hip